Kotlin/kotlin-by-example/examples/01_introduction/03_Variables.md

 </div>

-1. Declare a mutable variable and initialize it
+1. Declaring a mutable variable and initializing it.
-2. Declare an immutable variable and initialize it
+2. Declaring an immutable variable and initializing it.
-3. Declare an immutable variable and initialize it.
-The compiler infers the type.
+3. Declaring an immutable variable and initializing it without specifying the type.
+The compiler infers the type `Int`.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">